 - 1. In the Conditions subsection, click the link Click here to add a new condition.
 The placeholders for the condition fields show up. - 2.
-Set the object, activty or event to which the condition applies. - 3.
+Set the object, activity or event to which the condition applies. - 3.
 Set the attribute or category that you want to constraint. - 4.
 Set the operator for comparison (e.g. is, is not, starts with, etc). - 5.
-Set the matching value, if you selected an attribute constraint, or the matching keyword, if you selected a category constraint.
+Set the matching value, if you selected an attribute constraint, or the matching keyword, if you selected a category constraint. - ◆ As you type, auto-complete looks in the Engine for values that match the written characters whenever possible (e.g. when setting conditions on names and not on numerical values).
+If the appropriate Cross-Engine features are enabled, auto-complete looks for matching values in all Engines.